patrickhoefler/minikubehostpatcher/README.md

 CoreDNS resolution of host.minikube.internal is not working yet, let's fix this 😀

-This is the patch we are going to apply:
+This is the Corefile entry we are going to add:

-        kubernetes cluster.local in-addr.arpa ip6.arpa {
-           pods insecure
            fallthrough in-addr.arpa ip6.arpa
            ttl 30
         }